 65.4 Every registered investor may vote in the case of a ballot in respect of each participatory interest held by him or her: Provided that an investor or his or her duly authorised representative may exercise all his or her voting rights, but is not obliged to exercise all his or her votes or exercise all the votes he or she is entitled to in the same way.

-65.5 When a ballot is necessary the manager must dispatch to every investor a ballot paper and a memorandum approved by the Registrar containing the reasons for the proposed amendment.
+65.5 When a ballot is necessary the manager must dispatch to every investor a ballot paper and a memorandum approved by the Authority containing the reasons for the proposed amendment.

 65.6 For the purposes of clauses 65.1, 65.2 and 65.3 only ballot papers which are received by the manager within thirty business days after dispatch to investors may be taken into account and be regarded as valid.
 Ballot papers must be counted by the auditors of the scheme and their finding, as conveyed in writing to the manager, is final and binding.